Dehydration in Older Adults: Causes, Symptoms, and Prevention Tips

 Raw fruits and vegetables can pack a hydrating punch while providing key nutrients.
 A small plate of cut vegetables, like cucumbers, cherry tomatoes, celery, or bell peppers served with hummus for dipping can be a fluid-filled treat.

 It’s a common misconception that drinks like coffee and tea provide proper hydration.
 While it’s true that these options contain ample water, the reality is that drinks like coffee and tea have caffeine in them, which are known as diuretics.

 These types of beverages can lead to increased fluid loss, which results in dehydration, so avoiding too much caffeine is important to maintaining a proper level of daily hydration.

 3. Always keep a water bottle close.

+To stay hydrated, you must make drinking water multiple times a day a habit.
 Make it easy on yourself and always keep a large, filled water bottle close by.
 This one bottle can serve as a constant reminder to take a sip and it can minimize the number of times you have to get up and refill a drinking glass.

 You can also make it a habit to drink before any activity.
 For example, when you sit down for a meal, drink some water.
 When you wake up in the morning, drink some water.
 The more you make this a top priority, the more it will become an instinctive action.